jwbizz08/jwbizz08/README.md

  💻  I'm all about leading dynamic initiatives, from optimizing workflows to safeguarding critical information assets.
 My passionate dedication fuel innovation and resilience for tackling the toughest challenges head-on.
 I thrive on pushing boundaries, driving excellence, and ensuring success in every mission. 💻

-⌨️  My github is continuously being updated as I continue to add more complete projects, and finish developing different cybsecurity labs. 🖱
+⌨️  My github is continuously being updated as I continue to add more complete projects, and finish developing different cybersecurity labs. 🖱
 <h2>👨‍💻 Cybersecurity Projects:</h2>

 - <b>Google Cybersecurity Professional Certificate Course</b>